7 Reasons You Need to Hire a Doula (Even if You're Having an Epidural)

 Sometimes, women who are having a caesarean need more emotional support before their birth because-let’s face it- surgery can be scary.
 And your friend’s friend who claims that she put on her makeup and jumped out of bed 3 hours after her caesarean?
 She’s either a liar or a freak of nature.
 Recovery is hard and you're now looking after a baby.
 Doulas provide so much emotional and physical support after the baby arrives , while you’re in the hospital and at home.
 Also, breastfeeding after a caesarean birth can be quite tricky, especially in the first 2 or 3 days and a doula can help you with that too.

-But I will have a nurse with me.
+But I'll have a nurse with me.

 Depending on what stage of labour you’re in, your nurse may have more than just one patient.
 And she has a lot of paperwork, assessments and charting to do.
 I’m not saying that you won’t see her, but she’s probably not going to suggest that you go find a set of stairs to try and get your baby repositioned, or use a Rebozo on you.
 The reality is that the nurse is there to ensure that mom and baby are healthy during labour and if anything looks off, she’s reporting to the doctor.